Hire Rajasthani Dancer Group For Wedding | Rajasthan Dance Troupe Booking| Professional Rajasthani Folk Artist India

-The costume of the female dancers is vibrant and colourful.
+The costume of the female dancers is vibrant and colorful.
 They clad themselves in beautifully embroidered ghagras (long skirts) and cholis (top).
-They also adorn themselves with jewelleries like necklace, ear ring and lots of bangles.
+They also adorn themselves with jewelry like necklace, earring and lots of bangles.

 Tera tali dance is performed by the women of the kamad caste accompanied by men playing the Dholak, Manjira & Tandura.
 They tie Manjira (cymbals) to their body and play with dexterity with hands.
-This dance form is attached to devotional and ritualistic practice of worshiping baba ramdeo who is believed to have lived around the beginning of the 16th century and emerged as god for the down trodden and hierarchically low castes.
+This dance form is attached to the devotional and ritualistic practice of worshiping baba Ramdeo who is believed to have lived around the beginning of the 16th century and emerged as a god for the downtrodden and hierarchically low castes.
 The women sing and dance in praise of Ramdeo and his miracles.
-Their patrons castes are meghwal and Nath.
+Their patron’s castes are meghwal and Nath.

 Chari Dance Elements

-The Gujjar womens dress traditionally in colourful Rajasthani dresses while performing the Chari dance.
+The Gujjar women dress traditionally in colourful Rajasthani dresses while performing the Chari dance.
 The dancers wear big nose rings, on top of their heads they wear khol(define) of coconut.
-Sampan ladies wear gold ornaments, Hansli, timniya, mogri, punchi, bangdi, gajra, armlets, karli, tanka, navr are the main ornaments.
-The background Rajasthani folk music is also one of the reason for the attraction towards this dance .
-Instruments like dhol, dholak,bankiya, harmonium, nagada and thali.are are used to make folk activity more colourful.
+Sampan ladies wear gold ornaments, Hansli, timniya, mogri, punchi, bangdi, gajra, armlets, Karli, tanka, navr are the main ornaments.
+The background Rajasthani folk music is also one of the reasons for the attraction towards this dance.
+Instruments like dhol, dholak,bankiya, harmonium, nagada, and thali.are are used to make the folk activity more colourful.

 Chari Dance Celebration

-The Chari Dance is often perform at the time of marriage occasions, on the birth of a male child or any big festival celebration in Rajasthan India
+The Chari Dance is often performing at the time of marriage occasions, on the birth of a male child or any big festival celebration in Rajasthan India

 Bhavai is one of the traditional folk dances of Rajasthan.
 This is a very difficult form of dance and can only be performed by skilled artists.
 This dance basically involves women dancers balancing 8 to 9 pitchers on their heads and dancing simultaneously.
-This nail biting , suspenseful dance, the well skilled dancers balance a number of earthen pots or brass picthers and then sway with the soles of their feet perched on the top of a glass and also sometime on the edge of a naked sword or on the rim os a brass thali (plate) during the performance.
+This nail-biting, suspenseful dance, the well-skilled dancers balance a number of earthen pots or brass pitchers and then sway with the soles of their feet perched on the top of a glass and also some time on the edge of a naked sword or on the rim os a brass thali (plate) during the performance.

 Bhavai dance Elements

-The male musician, playing the background music are the accompaniment of this artistic Bhavai dancers.
-Generally a melodious Rajasthani folk song are being sung by the musicians, adding to beauty of the Bhavai dance.
-Many instruments like pakhwaja, dholak jhanjhar, sarangi, harmonium are played while the performance of the Bhavai dance as a background music.
+The male musician, playing the background music is the accompaniment of this artistic Bhavai dancers.
+Generally, a melodious Rajasthani folk song is being sung by the musicians, adding to the beauty of the Bhavai dance.
+Many instruments like pakhwaja, dholak jhanjhar, sarangi, harmonium are played while the performance of the Bhavai dance as background music.
 The dancers are adorned beautifully.
-They are dressed traditionally in colourful Rajasthani dresses, making the dance more attractive.
+They are dressed traditionally in colorful Rajasthani dresses, making the dance more attractive.

 Bhavai Dance Celebration

-On many occasions Bhavai dance is performed.
+On many occasions, Bhavai dance is performed.
 In festive occasion as well as in marriages also Bhavai dance performance can be seen.
 The government has taken all necessary measures to revive this fast dying tradition of folk dance.
-Many non government organizations are also taking active role in the promotion of this folk culture.
-This artistic folk dance is promoted in different part of India as well as overseas also.
+Many nongovernment organizations are also taking an active role in the promotion of this folk culture.
+This artistic folk dance is promoted in a different part of India as well as overseas also.